 It is never too early to begin to introduce your little ones to water and get them comfortable.
 It also allows you the best opportunity to teach them how to swim, so they do not have to sit on the sidelines on your next water-themed family vacation.
 However, you always want to ensure that the entire family is safe, even if they are not actually ready to jump into the water yet.
 That is where having an infant life jacket or infant life vest is important.

-Looking to enjoy time on the water with your little one?
-Finding the right infant life jacket is just as important as finding yours.
-The main job of the life jacket is obviously safety for the child but there are a number of options that make it easy to find one that fits correctly too!
+Finding the right infant life jacket is just as important as finding your own.
+The main job of the life jacket is obviously safety for the child, but there are a number of options that make it easy to find one that fits correctly too!
 Putting a life jacket on a baby can seem like a challenging task, so we will lay out some options for you to make purchasing one as painless as possible.

 Finding the right size life jacket for a child is different than how you would for an adult.
-Where you want to measure chest size to determine the size for an adult PFD (Personal Floatation Device), you use weight for the kiddos.
-You can find the sizing information on the inside of the back.
-Here is typically what you will see:
+You want to measure chest size to determine the size of an adult PFD (Personal Floatation Device), and you will need to use weight for the kiddos.
+You can find the sizing information on the inside of the back of the life jacket.